Love And Rivalry For Seal On ‘The Voice’: New Season 6 Reveals All

 Interestingly, Monday night seemed very promising for Seal, as the first The Voice contestant that night picked the ex-husband of Heidi Klum.
 But then Seal kept losing The Voice contestants to fellow judges, and even his heartbreaking stories about why he returned to The Voice didn’t seem to help.

 First Artist of the season joined @Seal.
-Can he continue his reign as king of the pitches & steal @DeltaGoodrem‘s ?????
+Can he continue his reign as king of the pitches & steal @DeltaGoodrem‘s?????
 RT if you’re #TEAMSEAL pic.twitter.com/ELjWSlYmow

 – The Voice Australia (@TheVoiceAU) April 29, 2017

-One of the highlights of Monday night on The Voice came when Jemma Lion was performing a cover of Destiny’s Child song “Say My Name.”
+One of the highlights of Monday night on The Voice came when Jemma Lion was performing a cover of the Destiny’s Child song “Say My Name.”
 Delta and Kelly were so impressed with Jemma’s singing that they hit the button with their feet.

 Seal then – to show that he is no less flexible – decided to press the button with another body part.
 And that body part was his big, muscular elbow.

-Note: UPDATE: The Artists hoping to make sure @DeltaGoodrem holds onto #TheVoiceAU????.
-RETWEET if you’re #TeamDelta pic.twitter.com/eZUbVqSbWM